Montana-Media-Arts/340-interactive-arts-1/Projects/Documentation_and_Response/readme.md

 **2. Related Work**

+> For project 2, you can be super-high level on this section.

 This section should describe related work by other artists, scientists, or engineers.
 This work should be discussed in terms of;

 - What works are similar to your work?